ZalehaAli/Data-Analytics-Portfolio/index.md

 <a href="pdf/Capstone_3_Forbes_Fortune.pdf" target="_blank">View Power BI Dashboard</a>

 ### Scope of Work -
-The main aim of the capstone project is to exhibit the five stages of the data lifecycle using PowerBI on the dataset provided.
+The main aim of the Capstone Project 3 is to exhibit the five stages of the data lifecycle using PowerBI on the dataset provided.
 Participants, as part of the capstone project, will have to exhibit the following:
 <br>
 * Importing the Data
 <br>